RH-devs/sane-again/README.md

 * HTML Validator - checking the validity of code
 * CSS Validator - checking the validity of code
-* JSHint- Testing and checking JS. - checking for errors in code
 * Pep8 Online - Testing and checking PEP8 compliance
 * Am I Responsive - checking whether the site is responsive.
 * DEV Tools - Lighthouse